 How to maintain a healthy intestinal flora?

 There are courses and programs out there, but we will not recommend them to you.
 Instead, we want to show you steps that will improve your gut flora in the long term and not just give you a brief sense of relief.

 The direction is clear again: more fresh food, fermented dishes, no binge eating, and the right supplements.
 But also the interaction of stress, gut, and the right amount of movement must be considered.

 Lots of vegetables A diet rich in fresh vegetables is at the top of the list of healthy intestinal flora.
 Vegetables contain Prebiotics or fibers.
 The characteristic of Prebiotics is that they can not be processed by the body directly, but they serve as food for intestinal bacteria which metabolize the Prebiotics into various substances, such as the health-promoting short fatty acids.

 Less sugar In the last 50 years, the western population has tripled its sugar consumption.
 With fatal consequences: Diabetes and obesity have increased dramatically in recent years.

-The intestinal flora also affected.
-A carbohydrate-rich diet seems to affect the intestinal bacteria adversely.
+The intestinal flora is also affected.
+A carbohydrate-rich diet seems to affect intestinal bacteria adversely.
 Therefore, we recommend abstaining from sugar as far as possible.
 By that, we mean pizza, pasta, and bread.
-Which generally a problem for many people because it contains gluten.
+Which is generally a problem for many people because it contains gluten.